RAAHS provide health care and free medicine without a prescription to eligible patients in remote areas.

 Guidelines and standards for pharmacists

-Guidelines and standards for pharmacists providing pharmacy services to Aboriginal and Torres Strait Islander health services are available on the Pharmaceutical Society of Australia website.
+For guidelines and standards for pharmacists providing pharmacy services to Aboriginal and Torres Strait Islander health services go to the Pharmaceutical Society of Australia website.

 How to order supplies of PBS medicines

 An approved AHS must choose an approved supplier to provide PBS medicines.
 The approved supplier is a community or hospital pharmacy that is authorised to supply PBS medicines.